 - Weakness or collapse

-Causes of Pyometra
+Causes of Pyometra in Dogs

 Pyometra is caused by a bacterial infection within the uterus.
 The most common culprit is Escherichia coli (E.coli), which is typically found in feces.
 The uterine infection usually occurs a few weeks after a female dog has had her heat cycle.
 Pus fills the uterus and a malodorous vaginal discharge may be present.
 However, in many cases of pyometra, the pus remains trapped inside the uterus.
 If left untreated, this type of infection can lead to dehydration, sepsis, kidney failure, and even death.